 "Expedition Dinosaur" returns to the Milwaukee County Zoo this summer for a prehistoric exhibit.

-The exhibit, which is sponsored by Sendik's Food Markets, will feature more than 20 life-size dinosaur replicas from May 26 until September 3.
+The exhibit, which is sponsored by Sendik's Food Markets, will feature more than twenty life-size dinosaur replicas from May 23 until September 7.

 The robotic creatures will move and rumble in their outdoor habitats.
 The habitats are re-created to resemble prehistoric scenery.

 This exhibit will have new dinosaur friends including a 15-foot-long diabloceratops and a citipati.
 The diabloceratops was a dino that had horns on its brows and lived 80 million years ago, during the Late Cretaceous Period.
 The citipati was a bird-like dinosaur with feathers and wings.